sketch-hq/fig2sketch/CONTRIBUTING.md

 Ensure the bug was not already reported by searching on GitHub under Issues.

 If you're unable to find an open issue addressing the problem, open a new one.
-Be sure to include a title and clear description, as much relevant information as possible, and a error trace or similar.
+Be sure to include a title and clear description, as much relevant information as possible, and an error trace or similar.
 If a written description is not enough to describe the problem, feel free to attach screenshots or videos explaining the problem.

 ## Missing a Feature?
 You can *request* a new feature by submitting an issue to our GitHub Repository.